-The best treadmills let you run, jog or walk at home — no matter the weather or current social distancing regulations in your area.
+The best treadmills let you walk, jog or run at home, even if the weather outside is frightful or your area is continuing social distancing regulations.
 The best treadmills can provide a heart-pumping cardio workout right in your living room or garage.
-The convenience and ease of using a treadmill makes it one of the most essential items in the best home gym equipment.
+It's a convenient and handy way to stay fit.